 Voltage is 220V.
 Transformers are available for 120V appliances.
 A hairdryer is provided in all bedrooms.

 Medical facilities are close at hand: it is a ten-minute drive to the pharmacy and a fifteen-minute drive to Portsmouth Hospital.
 Secret Bay also has a doctor on call 24 x 7.

 Yes – children over the age of 7 are very welcome to stay in our two-bedroom villas.
 Due to the open-plan layout of the villas and the location of the site (on a steep cliff-top), we will only accommodate young children if you rent out the whole resort (accommodation for up to 19 people).
 Children must be supervised at all times.
 For all other villas children must be 16 years and above.

 If you are purchasing a property at Secret Bay we do allow children under the age of 7 in some of the two-bedroom villas.
 Please contact us for more information.

 Secret Bay has been developed with an ethos of health and well-being.
 As such we do not allow smoking in the villas or bungalows or at the Souce Shack.
 You are of course welcome to smoke in some of the many outdoor relaxation areas but we do ask that you remain considerate of your fellow guests in these public spaces.

 Yes you can.
-Dominica has two runways: Melville Hall in the northeast and Canefield in the southwest of the island.
-Douglas Charles (TDPD/DOM) has a 5761 ft. runway 09/27 and is open to the sea.
-There are ongoing upgrades to the airport, which offers Night VFR landing and will soon have approved GPS instrument approach.
+Dominica has two runways: Douglas Charles in the northeast and Canefield in the southwest of the island.
+Douglas Charles (TDPD/DOM) operates a 5761-ft. runway (09/27) and is open to the sea.
+There are ongoing upgrades to the airport, which offers Night VFR landing and approved GPS instrument approach for runway 27.

-Canefield Airport, which is closer to the capital Roseau, has a 3,100 ft. runway along the Caribbean Sea coastline (01/19) – VFR only.
+Canefield Airport, which is closer to the capital Roseau, operated a 3,100-ft. runway (01/19) along the Caribbean Sea coastline – Day VFR only.
 Both airports are approximately one hour’s drive from Secret Bay.